 Read our full Magento review.

-Winner -- Best eCommerce Platform for Software Integration: WooCommerce
+Best E-Commerce Platform for Software Integration

-Just like you add plug-ins to your WordPress blog, WooCommerce has plug-ins for your eCommerce site.
+Just like you'll add plug-ins into your WordPress blog, WooCommerce has plug-ins for your eCommerce site.
 The open-source platform has nearly 300 official extensions in its store covering payments, shipping, marketing, and accounting.

 Read our full WooCommerce review.